Don't miss a post, SUBSCRIBE NOW!

 Every product has a life cycle.
 And every product class has a life cycle.
 The life cycle is generally broken down into four parts.
 A graphical representation of the Product Life Cycle is shown below:

 The four stages are defined as: (From a business to consumer B2C point of view.)
+(Added links for further explanation of each stage.)

 The picture shows one way a product life cycle may evolve.
 Sometimes it may cycle back and forth between maturity and growth due to innovations of ideas.
 Where is Your product on this curve?
 Just because it is in the Introduction or Decline stage, doesn’t mean you should or shouldn’t be marketing the product.